 Departing from the usual focus on local creatures, but adding to discussions on toxic plants, I introduce Cerbera, a genus of small evergreen trees belonging to the Apocynaceae- a family full of toxic plants.
 The genus includes 9 species found in tropical and sub-tropical Asia, Oceania, east Africa and Australia.
 All parts of the Cerbera tree are toxic, containing cardiac glucosides which block the transmission of electrical impulses in the body (including the heart).

 Cerbera odollam is a small tree native to India, Indian Ocean islands, northern Australia and some Pacific Islands.
-It produces large apple-sized fruits and like many other species of the Apocynaceae, contains a milky latex that includes toxic alkaloids.
+It is especially common along the coasts of southern India.
+The tree produces large apple-sized fruits and like many other species of the Apocynaceae, contains a milky latex that includes toxic alkaloids.
 The trees goes by the common name, at least in India, of the “suicide tree”.
 Often grown as a hedge between properties in India, this plant would hardly seem fitting for home plantings, although, given its colloquial name, perhaps it was conveniently located for some tortured souls.
 In addition, we have the following recent news item:

 Mar 3, 2016 ABC News.go.com Headline: “Illinois mom warns about seeds from the suicide tree after child’s death”.
 The text of the article explains that the mother wanted others to know of the danger of ingesting “pong-pong” (another colloquial name for C. odollam) seeds.
 Cases of poisoning from these seeds still occur but were once more common and are quite rare in the United States.
 Ingestion of the seeds is known to affect the heart similar to digoxin, a heart drug, and to cause arrhythmia and cardiac damage.